 Without the proper precautions, cloud workloads run on Linux or Windows hardware may be vulnerable to malware and ransomware.

 3. Configuration Security Posture Management (CSPM)

-CSPM solutions are designed to automate the identification and mitigation of risks across cloud infrastructures, making them easier to secure.
-By continuously monitoring risk in the cloud, CSPM helps organizations prevent, detect, respond, and predict risks in accordance with their centralized governance, security and compliance policies.
+CSPM solutions are designed to automate identifying and mitigating risks across cloud infrastructures, making them easier to secure.
+By continuously monitoring risk in the cloud, CSPM helps organizations prevent, detect, respond to, and predict risks in accordance with their centralized governance, security, and compliance policies.

-CSPM is particularly important for internet-facing resources since threat actors increasingly automate the process of probing cloud infrastructure for exploitable vulnerabilities.
-Because customer lists and intellectual property are easier for cyber criminals to quietly exfiltrate, configuration security failures often make headlines.
+CSPM is particularly important for internet-facing resources since threat actors increasingly automate probing cloud infrastructure for exploitable vulnerabilities.
+Because customer lists and intellectual property are more accessible for cyber criminals to exfiltrate quietly, configuration security failures often make headlines.